-Over the next three years, by implementing Universal Design for Learning cross-curricular approaches, the school will show improvement in student achievement in Literacy and Numeracy across all learners.
+Over the next three years (2024/2025/2026), by implementing Universal Design for Learning cross-curricular approaches, the school intended to show improvement in student achievement in Literacy and Numeracy across all learners.
 The improvement will be indicated in the number of students at or above proficient in the Numeracy 10 and Literacy 10 and 12 Provincial assessments.
+Our 2024 and 2025 assessment data indicates a slight improvement in literacy and numeracy achievement.